vitaly-t/pg-promise/README.md

 In addition, the library provides:

-* its own, more flexible query formatting;
+* its own, more flexible query formatting
-* event reporting for connectivity, errors, queries and transactions;
+* events reporting for connectivity, errors, queries, etc.
-* support for all popular promise libraries + ES6 generators;
+* support for all popular promise libraries + ES6 generators
-* declarative approach to controlling query results.
+* declarative approach to controlling query results
+* extensive support for external SQL files

 # Installing
 ```